 Individual Liberty

-Children are taught about rights and responsibilities in our PATHs curriculum and also as part of our assembly programme.
-Specific assemblies focus on individual liberty, such as Nelson Mandela.
+Children are taught about rights and responsibilities in our PATHs/PSHE curriculum and also as part of our assembly programme.
+Specific lessons and assemblies focus on when individual liberty has been threatened, for example by learning about the life of Nelson Mandela , the Slave Trade and debating local and global news events.

 Children’s achievements are celebrated in assemblies to instil in them a sense of worth and create ambitious pupils who believe in themselves.
-On a monthly basis, parents are invited to attend a Celebration Assembly.
+We currently hold weekly celebration assemblies which parents can view online.

 In Year 6 children take on a variety of roles and responsibilities that help to make the school function well such as prefects.
 They apply for the roles and so freely choose the way they will contribute to our community.